 Although this book features voices from across the country, we are particularly proud that it is a local project.
 The copy editor, proofreader, cover artist and book designer are all residents of the Sunshine Coast.
 Thank you, Anna Nobile, Patricia Wolfe, Charly Mithrush and Derek von Essen!

-This book is a legacy project; it is an archival record of the times we are living in.
+This book is a legacy project; it is an archival record of the times we have lived through.
 It is a snapshot, or, in the words of contributor Michael Christie, “a time capsule of memory and witness.”
-Copies of this book are being distributed to secondary schools and libraries on the Sunshine Coast (including Powell River), the Sunshine Coast Museum & Archives, the Sechelt Archives, our public sector funders, literary organizations and media across the country.
+Copies of this book were distributed to secondary schools and libraries on the Sunshine Coast (including Powell River), the Sunshine Coast Museum & Archives, the Sechelt Archives, our public sector funders, literary organizations and media across the country.
 All proceeds from the sale of this book are going to the Festival’s Legacy of Literacy Endowment Fund.

 This anthology is possible because of the support of the Government of Canada through the Department of Canadian Heritage and the Canada Council for the Arts, the Province of British Columbia through the BC Arts Council, and the District of Sechelt.

-The book is available for purchase ($20) at the Festival office (5511 Shorncliffe Avenue, Sechelt) and at Talewind Books in Sechelt.
+The book is available for purchase ($20) at the Festival office (5511 Shorncliffe Avenue, Sechelt).
 Non-Sunshine Coast residents can order a copy from the Festival office.
 An additional charge of $5 will be applied for shipping and handling.
 Please contact Jane Davidson (contact details below) to order by telephone or email and to arrange payment.
+You can also purchase the anthology at Talewind Books in Sechelt, EarthFair Store in Madeira Park, and Banyen Books in Vancouver.

 Artistic and Executive Director